awslabs/mountpoint-s3/doc/INSTALL.md

    Then see [Verifying the signature of the Mountpoint for Amazon S3 package](#optional-verifying-the-signature-of-the-mountpoint-for-amazon-s3-package) below.

-3. Ensure that package index files are up to date (so that on Ubuntu 24.04 and later, package ``libfuse2t64`` is used to satisfy the libfuse dependency) by running the following command:
+3. Ensure that package index files are up to date (so that on Ubuntu 24.04 and later, package ``libfuse2t64`` is used to satisfy the ``fuse2`` dependency) by running the following command:
    ```
    sudo apt-get update
    ```